google/tcmalloc/docs/stats.md

 *   **Bytes in malloc metadata:** the size of the data structures used for tracking memory allocation.
 This will grow as the amount of memory used grows.
+*   **Bytes in malloc metadata Arena unallocated:** Metadata is allocated in an internal Arena.
+Memory requests to the OS are made in blocks which amortize several Arena allocations and this captures memory that is not yet allocated but could be by future Arena allocations.
+*   **Bytes in malloc metadata Arena unavailable:** The Arena allocator may fail to allocate a block fully when a subsequent Arena allocation request is made that is larger than the block's remaining space.
+This memory is currently unavailable for allocation.

 There's a couple of summary lines: